How Many Calories Do Squats Burn? 20, 50, 100 & 200 Reps

 How many calories does squats burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 181 calories during 30 minutes of squats.
-This is based on a MET value of 5.
+A person weighing 160 lbs (73 kg) burns approximately 114 calories during 30 minutes of squats.
+This is based on a MET value of 3 for bodyweight squats, general.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of squats?

-The MET (Metabolic Equivalent of Task) value for squats is 5.
-This means squats burns 5 times more energy than sitting at rest.
+The default MET (Metabolic Equivalent of Task) value for squats is 5, while the selected training style uses MET 3.
+This means bodyweight squats, general burns 3 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is squats good for weight loss?

-Squats has a MET value of 5, which means it burns a moderate amount of calories.
-A 160-lb person burns about 363 calories per hour.
+Squats has a selected MET value of 3, which means it burns a moderate amount of calories.
+A 160-lb person burns about 229 calories per hour.
 While not the highest calorie-burning activity, consistency is key for weight loss.
 Regular squats combined with a calorie-controlled diet can contribute to gradual, healthy weight loss.

 How does body weight affect calories burned during squats?

 Body weight significantly impacts calorie burn during squats.
-A 120-lb person burns about 136 calories in 30 minutes, while a 250-lb person burns approximately 283 calories in the same time.
+At the selected MET value of 3, a 120-lb person burns about 86 calories in 30 minutes, while a 250-lb person burns approximately 179 calories in the same time.
 This is because moving a heavier body requires more energy, regardless of the activity being performed.

 What muscles does squats work?